Improved Detection of Face Presentation Attacks Using Image Decomposition: Related Work

 \section{Related Work}

-{\bf Presentation Attack Detection (PAD):} PAD is of considerable importance in computer vision due to its wide application in security.
-Traditionally PAD has been solved for RGB images by using various local descriptors and features such as HOG features \cite{Komulainen2013ContextBF}, SIFT features \cite{Patel2016SecureFU}, or SURF \cite{boulkenafet2015face}.
+{\bf Presentation Attack Detection (PAD):} Traditionally PAD has been solved for RGB images by using various local descriptors and features such as HOG features \cite{Komulainen2013ContextBF}, SIFT features \cite{Patel2016SecureFU}, or SURF \cite{boulkenafet2015face}.
 For video spoofing datasets, where input are videos, various methods have been proposed that capture dynamic features such as texture \cite{Komulainen2013ContextBF}, motion \cite{Siddiqui2016FaceAW} and eye blinks \cite{Pan2007EyeblinkbasedAI}.
 Recently deep learning-based methods have been proposed to identify spoofs.
 Here, a convolutional neural network (CNN) backbone is trained to extract features that can be used to identify spoofs \cite{yu2020searching,yu2020multi,Qin2020LearningMM,Zhang2020FaceAV,Wang_2020_CVPR,Stehouwer_2020_CVPR}.
 A few methods also use depth as a cue to identify spoof images \cite{yu2020searching,Yu2020MultiModalFA}.
 Our work shows that albedo is a stronger signal to identify spoofs compared to depth or other geometric information extracted from an RGB image; this is a marked departure from these standard methods.
+Concurrent work \cite{Zhu_2021_CVPR} uses a similar idea and shows results on Forgery Detection using deviation from the common texture as an important feature.
+We on the other hand focus on spoof detection and using albedo as a cue. \\ {\bf Image Decomposition:} Traditionally geometry estimation methods for faces were based on 3D Morphable models (3DMM) \cite{Blanz1999AMM,Laine2017ProductionlevelFP,Shu2017NeuralFE,Tappen2005RecoveringII,Tewari2017MoFAMD,Tran2017RegressingRA,Thies2019Face2FaceRF}.
+Recently, a few studies have demonstrated the effectiveness of CNN's to solve the problem of geometry estimation \cite{Tewari2017MoFAMD,Shu2017NeuralFE,Tran2018Nonlinear3F,Genova2018UnsupervisedTF,Liu20193DFM,Sengupta2018SfSNetLS}.
+Depth estimated using PRNet \cite{feng2018prn} has also been used as a cue to detect spoofs \cite{yu2020searching,jia2020singleside,Qin2020LearningMM}.
+In our work, we propose to use image decomposition to estimate albedo.
+We use SharinGAN \cite{Pnvr2020SharinGANCS}, which is based on SFSNet \cite{Sengupta2018SfSNetLS} to extract albedo features and surface normals from images and use them as signals to detect spoofs.\\ {\bf Contrastive Learning:} Contrastive learning-based methods have been recently gaining popularity for self-supervised learning \cite{He2020MomentumCF,Chen2020ImprovedBW,Chen2020ASF,Hnaff2019DataEfficientIR} and supervised learning \cite{khosla2020supervised}.
+We use supervised contrastive learning to increase the domain gap between spoof images and real images, which gives us a better initialization point for our networks.